MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/lobby-and-matchmaking-real-time-notifications.md

 sharing the same connection can subscribe to topics to get notifications for Matchmaking or Lobby events for those topics.

-## Using the client SDK
+## Using the SDK

-The client SDK simplifies your work for cross-network and cross-platform play by handling real-time notifications for you.
+The SDK simplifies your work for cross-network and cross-platform play by handling real-time notifications for you.
 Notifications are sent to clients on receiving invites, joining and updating lobbies, finding matches, and more.
-The client SDK enables cross-platform play and real-time notifications on any platform that PlayFab offers SDK support.
+The SDK enables cross-platform play and real-time notifications on any platform that PlayFab offers SDK support.
 Sending notifications to clients is automatic, and the developer doesn't have to do any work to enable notifications.